How Much Room Do You Need for a Pool Table? | What You Need to Know

 How far should be a pool table from any wall?

 It is a matter of common sense to place the pool table in the center of your newly created pool room.
 Make sure you have at least 5 feet distance from the table (margins and corners) to any wall.
-This space should be lengthier than 5 feet in case you have some pool tricks on your sleeve and you want to show them to your guests.
+This space should be lengthier than 5 feet in case you have some cool tricks on your sleeve and you want to show them to your guests.
 In any case, a minimum of 5 feet around the table to all corners should be enough to allow you to play pool and position your cue so you don’t hit the walls.

 What is the most popular pool table size?